LithaMangeni/LITMAN240_FTC2306_GroupC_LithaMangeni_ITW_Digital-Resume/README.md

 # Litha Mangeni Digital Resume

 Welcome to the repository for my personal resume website.
-This website serves as an online representation of my professional background, skills, and projects.
+This website serves as an online representation of my professional background and skills.
 Feel free to explore and learn more about me!

 ## Demo